canmod/iidda-tools/notes/plan.md

       * do we have all of the information required/recommended by this schema? -- what is the current state of metadata in iidda?
   * DebateGraph seems to work with http://nanopub.org/wordpress/ ... but as I look more closely this is less about a metadata standard and more about citing small pieces of original research

+Check out centralized McMaster research resources/group -- maybe Center for digital scholarship at McMaster?

+Is SFU a member?

+Talking to Tycho sooner than later after getting github going

 ## Thoughts

 Adopting standards -- doi? datacite.org?